mhsdef/mhs-website/content/2014-12-20-do-not-go-gentle.md

 > Old age should burn and rage at close of day;
 > Rage, rage against the dying of the light.

-— Dylan Thomas, "Do not go gentle into that good night" (opening stanza)
+— Dylan Thomas, opening stanza